 Extravasation injuries are considered to be medical emergencies.
 Early detection of the condition is best to avoid complications.

 Immediate treatment will be to stop the flow of medicine and review the possible injury caused.
-Depending on the severity of the injury, a plastic surgeon may come and examine it.
+Depending on the level of injury caused, a plastic surgeon may come and examine the injury.
 The cannula may be left in place in case there is a need to give any treatment or medicine.

-The affected site will be elevated (usually with a pillow) and monitored (looked at) for any changes.
-A hot or cold compress may be placed on the injury and it may be gently washed out with saline (salt water) and a dressing applied.
-The area of the injury will be raised up until its appearance returns to normal.
-Rarely, surgical reconstruction by a plastic surgeon is necessary.
+The affected site will be raised and monitored for any changes.
+A hot or cold compress may be placed on the injury and it may be gently washed out with saline and a dressing applied.